JNRowe/cupage/doc/configuration.rst

 h     Hours
 d     Days
 w     Week
-m     Month, which is defined as 28 days here y     Year, which is defined as 13 ``m`` units
+m     Month, which is defined as 28 days y     Year, which is defined as 13 ``m`` units
 ====  ========================================